epetakov/Tutorial/README.md

 # Video Compression
 By Eva Petakovic

-This tutorial covers the basic concept of video compression and some associated terminology including the .
+This tutorial covers the basic concept of video compression and some associated terminology.
 It's meant to serve as an introduction to these topics and offer jumping-off points for deeper study for college-age students.